Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Dr. James Bilbo

-Dr. Bilbo is a member of the NKU Athletic Hall of Fame in recognition of his exceptional care of athletes and service to the university.
-He is the medical director of the Athletic Training and Sports Medicine Program at NKU.
+He was inducted into the NKU Athletic Hall of Fame in recognition of his exceptional care of athletes and service to the university.
+The Athletic Training and Sports Medicine Facilities at NKU and NCC are named in his honor, and he is a past recipient of the Sports Medicine Person of the Year award from the Kentucky Athletic Trainers Society.

 Dr. Denver Stanfield